 The developed DL model has been tested at the IoT-Microgrid Living Laboratory (IoT-MGLab) at the Department of Energy Technology, Aalborg University.
-An overview of the laboratory is shown in Figure 8.
+An overview of the laboratory is shown in Fig. 8.

-A Dell workstation with a six-core Intel Xeon CPU at 3.60 GHz, 32 GB of random-access memory (RAM), and a dedicated GPU NVIDIA Quadro P600 running on the Community Enterprise Operating System was used for the training and initial tests.
-In addition, the final trained networks were deployed on a Windows 10 laptop with an i5 (second-generation) CPU at 2.4 GHz and 6 GB of RAM for the online evaluation.
-This laptop was connected to the central data collection system of the IoT-MGLab, from which it obtained the real-time measurements used in the identification of the appliances.
-The DL models are implemented in Python using the Keras library.
+A Dell Workstation with a 6-core Intel Xeon CPU at 3.60 GHz, 32 GB of RAM and a dedicated GPU NVIDIA Quadro P600 running on CentOS was used for the training and initial tests.
+In addition, the final trained networks were deployed on a Windows 10 laptop with a i5 (2nd Generation) CPU at 2.4 GHz and 6 GB of RAM for the online evaluation.
+This laptop was connected to the central data collection system of the IoT-MGLab from which it obtained the real-time measurements used in the identification of the appliances.
+The DL models are implemented in Python using Keras library.

 To obtain more realistic results, the experiment is repeated 10 times.
-The results are averaged and evaluated using four different metrics as follows:
+The results are averaged and evaluated using 4 different metrics as shown below: